-All grant awards will be awarded to Emergencies first, followed by the H/LS priority, and then to the other priority levels until funds run out.
-In the priority level where funds run out before all applications can be awarded, applications will be ranked and awarded by the district’s need index within that priority level.
-For the Health/Life Safety (H/LS) priority Level B, the required amendments must be submitted no later than Friday, October 8, 2021 at 4:00 pm, no exceptions.
+All grant awards will be awarded to emergencies first, followed by the H/LS priority, and then to the other priority levels until funds run out.
+Applications in the priority level where funds run out before all applications can be awarded will be ranked and awarded by the district’s need index within that priority level.
+The amendments that are required for H/LS priority Level B must be submitted no later than 4 p.m.
+Friday, November 18 -- 2022 no exceptions.

 - Quarterly Expenditure Reports are required for FY 2023 Round 1.
 The Quarterly Reports for these grants will be submitted in IWAS.
 They are used to report expenditures for each awarded grant.